-The Sisters of the Good Shepherd, an international Congregation, was founded in 1835 by a young French woman, Rose Virginia Pelletier (Sister Mary Euphrasia).
+The Sisters of the Good Shepherd, an international Congregation of religious Sisters, was founded in 1835 by a young French woman, Rose Virginia Pelletier (Saint Mary Euphrasia).
 She was a woman of vision and compassionate understanding who believed that love for individuals would awaken in them a sense of dignity and self-worth.
-Her motto bequeathed to us is: “A person is of more value than a world.”
+Her motto was: “A person is of more value than a world.”

 In 1842, some of the sisters came to the United States to open the first Good Shepherd Community in Louisville, Kentucky.
 In 1867, five sisters were sent to Boston to establish a program for women in need.
 The Sisters opened the House of The Good Shepherd on Huntington Avenue in 1870 where they remained for 94 years serving women experiencing difficulty in family and society.
 In 1946 Archbishop Cushing purchased property on Jamaica Way, which helped the Sisters open two residences for women.
 In the 1960’s, the Sisters moved all their locations out to Marlboro, Massachusetts where a residential treatment center was completed in October 1964 and named Madonna Hall for Girls.